 Split Response Consistency (SRC): In this case like in the SD case the prompt is not perturbed.
 Rather the output is analyzed where it is randomly split such that each part is at least a single sentence.
-Semantic inconsistency between the two parts is measured using an NLI models contradiction probability, where one part is taken as the premise and the other the hypothesis.
+Semantic inconsistency between the two parts is measured using an NLI model's (specifically, deberta-largenli) contradiction probability, where one part is taken as the premise and the other the hypothesis.
 An example of this is seen in Table 1 last row, where the two sentences are clearly at odds with each other.
-This strategy though requires that the response is at least a couple of sentences long.
+This strategy though requires that the response is at least a couple of sentences long, thus responses with fewer than 3 sentences are removed.